1 of 4

 by Crystal Clear Photography

-Bibbieria y Taqueria Cortez
+Birrieria y Taqueria Cortez

-When Reglio Cortez announced on Instagram the opening day for his new food truck, Birrieria y Taqueria Cortez, the last thing he expected to happen was, of course, the first thing that happened: a crush of people turned up.
+When Rogelio Cortez announced on Instagram the opening day for his new food truck, Birrieria y Taqueria Cortez, the last thing he expected to happen was, of course, the first thing that happened: a crush of people turned up.

 “We thought maybe there’d be some people there but not on that level,” he says through the window of his truck, parked on East Rosedale Street, next to a tire shop.
 “We hired a band.
 We tried to make a big deal of it.
 But who knew how it was going to go?”